mistermicheels/learning-notes/architecture-design/Architectural-fitness-functions.md

     -   Help finding areas that need improvement
     -   Evaluate how certain changes affect how well the architecture satisfies our goals
     -   Allow us to make tradeoffs between different goals if needed

+Important building block of evolutionary architectures

+-   _"An evolutionary architecture supports guided, incremental change as a first principle across multiple dimensions"_
+-   Guidance is provided by fitness functions

 ## Categorizing fitness functions